 It is the diversity of the church that promotes unity.
 Whatever our gifts, whatever our talents, whatever our abilities, whatever our resources God wants to use each and every one of us that the one church of Jesus Christ might reflect the image and character of its Lord.
 All are to exercise their gifts for the greater good.

 This is a very difficult message to convey in a consumer culture where even Christians tend to see church involvement as a transaction where I give (particularly my money) to receive something in return.
-In a recent blog post, Thom Rainer writes,
+Thom Rainer writes,

 But many times, probably more than we would like to believe, a church member leaves a local body because he or she has a sense of entitlement.
 I would therefore suggest that the main reason people leave a church is because they have an entitlement mentality rather than a servant mentality.